+The group configuration data also contains a set of data segments corresponding to the group whose configuration data is requested, plus all groups for which implicit affiliation is derived, i.e. group broadcast groups and group regroup groups as defined by 3GPP TS 22.179 [2].

+For each data segment, the following information is provided:

+- Basic status, i.e. indication on whether the group is enabled or disabled;

+- Extended status, i.e. indication of potential emergency or in-peril status of the group, together with the identification of the user who has performed the last modification of this status;

+- Contact URIs, i.e. additional URIs which may be used for designation of the group, for example aliases of group broadcast or group regroup group URIs;

+- Media description for group media, including transport and multiplexing information; and

+- Security related information, including security level.

+NOTE 2: The details of security related elements are specified in 3GPP TS 33.179 [13].

-10.3 User authentication for MCPTT service
+10.2 User authentication for MCPTT service

-NOTE: Flow 10.3-1 is a high level user authentication flow.
-SA3 is responsible for defining the specific security and authentication mechanisms required by the MCPTT service in order to realize the MCPTT user authentication requirements as defined in 3GPP TS 22.179 [2].
+NOTE: Flow 10.2-1 is a high level user authentication flow.
+3GPP TS 33.179 [13] defines the specific security and authentication mechanisms required by the MCPTT service in order to realize the MCPTT user authentication requirements as defined in 3GPP TS 22.179 [2].

-The user authentication process shown in flow 10.3-1 may take place in some scenarios as a separate step independently from a SIP registration phase, for example if the SIP core is outside the domain of the MCPTT server.
+The user authentication process shown in flow 10.2-1 may take place in some scenarios as a separate step independently from a SIP registration phase, for example if the SIP core is outside the domain of the MCPTT server.

-A possible flow for this is illustrated in figure 10.3-1.
+A possible procedure for user authentication is illustrated in figure 10.2-1.
 Other alternatives are possible, such as authenticating the user within the SIP registration phase.

-Figure 10.3-1: MCPTT user authentication and registration, single domain
+Figure 10.2-1: MCPTT user authentication and registration, single domain